onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/01_Objective.md

 $ cf -v
 ```

-All these commands should return correct version.
-If you don't see any input executing some command, check if corresponding tool has been already installed and it is in PATH variable.
+All these commands should return a correct version.
+If you see no output after executing any of the commands, check if the corresponding tool has been already installed and make sure it is in the PATH variable.
-If all is OK you need to connect your CF client to work environment.
-To do it execute the next command on your local machine:
+If all is OK, you need to connect your CF client to a working environment.
+To do it, execute the next command on your local machine:
 ```sh
 $ cf api --skip-ssl-validation http://api.{{echo $CF_DOMAIN}}
 ```
 ```sh
 $ cf login
 ```
-And enter **admin** and **admin** as credentials.
-If all is OK you should see similar output:
+And enter `admin` and `admin` as credentials.
+In case the login was successful, you should see similar output:
 ```sh
 OK